 On September 2, 2003 ("Closing Date"), the Company completed its acquisition of 100% of Textilease Corporation ("Textilease").
 The purchase price of approximately \$175.6 million in cash was financed as part of a new \$285 million unsecured revolving credit agreement ("Credit Agreement"), with a syndicate of banks.
 The Credit Agreement, completed on the Closing Date, replaces the Company's previous \$125 million unsecured revolving credit agreement and is due on the third anniversary of the Closing Date (September 2, 2006).
 Availability of credit requires compliance with financial and other covenants, including maximum leverage, minimum fixed charge coverage, and minimum tangible net worth, as defined in the Credit Agreement.
 Textilease, headquartered in Beltsville, Maryland, had fiscal year 2002 revenues of approximately \$95 million.
 It services over 25,000 uniform and textile products customers from 12 locations in six southeastern states, and also services a wide range of large and small first-aid service customers from additional specialized facilities.
 Textilease's operating results have been included in the Company's consolidated operating results since September 2, 2003.

 The following is a summary of the Company's preliminary estimate of the estimated fair values of the assets acquired and liabilities assumed at the date of acquisition.
-The Company has engaged a third party to appraise the fair value of the acquired tangible and intangible assets.
-The results of the appraisal report are preliminary at this time.
-The final results of the appraisal may differ from the preliminary estimate of the fair value of the acquired tangible and intangible assets.
+The Company engaged a third party to appraise the fair value of the acquired tangible and intangible assets.
+The third party has completed its appraisal and the purchase price allocation below reflects the appraised values of acquired tangible and intangible assets.
 The Company is also completing its analysis of the fair values of the liabilities assumed in connection with the acquisition, including certain liabilities that qualify for recognition under Emerging Issues Task Force 95-3 "Recognition of Liabilities in connection with a Purchase Business Combination".
-The Company will finalize the purchase price allocation after it receives the final appraisal report, completes its analysis of assumed liabilities, and receives other relevant information relating to the acquisition.
+The Company will finalize the purchase price allocation after it completes its analysis of assumed liabilities, and receives other relevant information relating to the acquisition.
 The final purchase price allocation may be significantly different than the Company's preliminary estimate as presented below.